expo/expo/docs/pages/get-started/installation.md

 There are two tools that you need to develop apps with Expo: a command line app called Expo CLI to initialize and serve your project and a mobile client app called Expo client to open it on iOS and Android.
 Any web browser will work for opening the project on the web.

+> 💡 You don't need macOS to build an iOS app with Expo, you only need an iOS device to run the Expo client app.
+For your development machine, Windows, Linux, and macOS are all supported.

 ## 1. Expo CLI

 Expo CLI is a command line app that is the main interface between a developer and Expo tools.
 Expo CLI also has a web-based GUI that pops up in your web browser when you start your project &mdash; you can use the GUI instead of the command line interface if you're not yet comfortable using a terminal or prefer GUIs, both have similar capabilities.